Canada at the 2012 Winter Youth Olympics

 Canada competed at the 2012 Winter Youth Olympics in Innsbruck.
 Beckie Scott was named as the chef de mission.

 Canada did not send any speed skaters (long and short track), along with figure skaters after the governing body for the sport in the country (Speed Skating Canada and Skate Canada, respectively) deemed the event "not developmentally appropriate".

-Medalists
+Medallists

 Alpine skiing

 Canada had qualified a full team of two boys and two girls.
 The team was announced on June 22, 2011.

 Biathlon

 Canada had qualified a full biathlon team of 2 boys and 2 girls.
 Canada's roster was announced on April 19, 2011.

 Bobsleigh

 Canada had qualified one boy and one girl sled.

 Cross country skiing

 Canada had qualified a team of 1 boy and 1 girl.

 Curling

 Canada had qualified a mixed curling team of 2 boys and 2 girls.
 Canada's roster was announced on April 8, 2011.